 - Puppies under 6 months will be allowed in DayCare if they are not yet desexed and they are not in season.
 However, if your puppy is not yet desexed, they will not be allowed in any other DayCare groups.

 Toys & food at DayCare:

 - Toys will also not be allowed in DayCare.
 They often can trigger territorial behaviors.
 DayCare is a time for your dog to interact with staff and other dogs.

 - Food will not be included in DayCare, eating a meal during high activity can be harmful to adult dogs.
 Puppies have a faster metabolism and sometimes require midday meals, so your pup will be allowed lunch if provided during their resting time.
-For puppies we ensure they will have enough rest time after their meal to digest before heading back out to play.
+For puppies, we ensure they will have enough rest time before and after their meal to digest before heading back out to play.